zx2486/DBConnectorToolkit/README.md

     values: any[]
     }
     for example, { text: 'SELECT id, username FROM users WHERE age > $1 AND status = $2 ORDER BY modified DESC', values: [18,true] }
- * @param _isWrite, default is false, true means the query will be handled by master db
+ * @param _isWrite, default is false, true if the query should be handled by master db.
+Otherwise replica db and cache are preferred.
- * @param _getLatest, default is false, true means the query result will not come from cache or will not be saved in cache
+ * @param _getLatest, default is false, true means the query result will not come from cache
  * @returns
  */
 query(_query: Query, _isWrite?: boolean, _getLatest?: boolean): Promise<QueryResult>